 When you’re consistently creating content, it’s easy for your older content to slip into the archives, never to be consumed by your target audience.

 You can either do this by teasing one piece of archived content in your email, like a retro content teaser, or you can take these other approaches to pulling content from your archives.
+Leveraging archived content effectively is a key strategy in successful email marketing campaigns.

 Have you ever landed on a website and became overwhelmed with all of the information to start digging through?